agentlang-ai/agentlang-docs/docs/language/computation-model.md

 If `:Name` refers to an entity, the new instance is added to the persistent store.
 If there's a conflict in the store over the unique-attributes of the instance, this will be a no-op.

-If `:Name` refers to an event, the dataflow attached to the event is executed, and the value is interned in the environment.
+If `:Name` refers to an event, the dataflow attached to the event is executed, and the result is interned in the environment.
-(This value is also bound to `:Alias`, if an alias is provided).
+(This result is also bound to `:Alias`, if an alias is provided).

 ## Query Patterns